Last fact-checked: 7 May 2019

 Sonora is picturesque and its people welcoming.
 Appreciate their hospitality and enjoy their cuisine and fiestas.
-There are plenty of lovely towns to spend some time relaxing in while you have dental treatment, and you are sure to want to discover more of Sonora’s charms in the future.
+You will discover plenty of lovely towns where you can spend some time relaxing while prior to or after your dental treatment.

 A fascinating landscape of desert, colonial architecture and old mining towns makes Sonora an interesting tourist destination.
-Good weather all year round brings snowbirds from the north looking for somewhere warm to spend the winter and if you are an RVer you will find plenty of like-minded people around and about, especially if you travel here in the winter.
+Good weather all year round brings many from the north looking for somewhere warm to spend the winter, and if you are an RVer you will find plenty of like-minded people around, especially if you travel here in the winter.

-Besides that, the standards of dental care you will receive from your dentist in Sonora is certainly comparable to the standards at home.
-Many dental patients to Sonora opt to have regular general dental care, such as fillings, teeth cleaning and check-ups but the standard is such that dental clinics also provide complex procedures, such as dental implants and bone grafts.
+In addition, the standards of dental care you will receive from your dentist in Sonora is certainly comparable to the standards at home.
+Many dental patients to Sonora opt to have regular general dental care, such as fillings, teeth cleaning and check-ups; however, dental clinics also provide complex procedures, such as dental implants and bone grafts.

-Unfortunately, many Americans and Canadians have some preconceived ideas that dental care across the border in Mexico is not of a good standard.
+Unfortunately, many Americans and Canadians have preconceived ideas that dental care across the border in Mexico is not of a good standard.
 This may be myth or reality from times gone by, but generally dentists in Mexico who specifically treat international patients tend to make sure that their qualifications are recognizable.
-So, you will find dentists in Sonora who are members of the American Dental Association, and other professional bodies, such as the American Prosthodontics Society.
+Thus, you will find dentists in Sonora who are members of the American Dental Association and other professional bodies, such as the American Prosthodontics Society.

 Of course, one of the main reasons for traveling to Sonora for dental care is because of the prices, which are considerably lower than home.